entria/graphql-vigilant-bot/README.md

 You need to add a webhook pointing to this bot, use `application/json` as the `Content Type`, and select the `Pull request` event.
+Make sure to set a secret, and keep note of it, you will need to add it to your `.env` file.

 ## Development